briankoser/sfc-listeners-guide/episodes/0350-top-25-things-we-want-to-experience-by-episode-450.md

 last_listen: 2021-01-19
 recommendation: no
-recommendation_reason: Skip to episode 449 to see which they liked
+recommendation_reason: Fun to listen when live, but now skip to Episode 449 to see which they liked
 ---

 {% quotes podcast_file_url, quotes[0] %}